Curiosity is one of the great secrets of happiness.

 If you decide to cancel the trip, you will owe the following amounts:

 a.
-Up to 90 days before departure: 25% total travel sum.
+Up to 90 days before departure: 25% of the total trip price.

 d.
-From 30 days before departure: 100% total travel sum.But if you find someone else willing to go in your place, you will receive a refund of the amount already paid out of goodwill minus a €75 change fee.
+From 30 days before departure: 100% of the total travel sum.However, if you find someone else who is willing to take your place, you will receive a refund of the amount already paid as a gesture of goodwill, minus a €75 change fee.

 -

-If so, please contact us via email.
+Please contact us by email.
 If the group is not yet full, we can see if you can reserve a cabin for yourself.
-This does incur additional costs.
+There will be additional costs involved.